PRIMARY SCHOOL (VOLKSSCHULE)

 All children resident in Austria for a sustained period of time are required to attend school.
 They are required to attend school from the first day of September following their sixth birthday.
 Compulsory education lasts nine years.

 Children reaching the age of 6 prior to 31 August of a given year are required to attend school from 1 September of that year and must go to school.

-If, upon registering a child for school, there are grounds to assume that the child is not yet ready to start school, or in the event that the child's parents or guardians demand that their child's readiness for school be examined, the Head Teacher of the school must decide whether the child is ready to attend school or not.
+If, upon registering a child for school, there are grounds to assume that the child is not yet ready to start school, or in the event that the child's parents or guardians demand that their child's readiness for school be examined, the head teacher of the school must decide whether the child is ready to attend school or not.
 Children, who have reached compulsory school age, but are not yet ready to attend school, must be admitted to the pre-school year.
-The school psychology service can be contacted for support in the decision process.
+The school psychology service can be contacted for support during the decision process.